cocoltre/cocoltre.github.io/postlevel.md

         <div class="reddit-card-body">
           <h2 class="reddit-post-title">
-            think of the most embarrassing hilarious nasty etc fart story of your life what happened and were you able to recover
+            Think of the most embarrassing, hilarious, nasty, etc., fart story of your life.
+What happened, and were you able to recover?
           </h2>

           <p class="reddit-post-body">
-            <UNK> <UNK> uu f <UNK> i was reading http would love to hear more funny or crazy fart stories everyone farts and they are often hilarious and sometimes they come at the worst possible time please help me enjoy farts even more by sharing
+            I was reading [httplink].
+Would love to hear more funny or crazy fart stories.
+Everyone farts, and they are often hilarious, and sometimes they come at the worst possible time.
+Please help me enjoy farts even more by sharing.
           </p>
         </div>